-The District has been requesting funding for modernization of this 41 year old facility since January 1, 2010 and currently has \$11 million in identified IMR (see Appendix D, 7 Year IMR Summary).
-The existing portables are patched onto the main school and are the same age or older than the core building, they need to be replaced.
-This school's capacity is 100% utilized.
-This is impacting the capacity of future growth of French Immersion which would add an additional 70 to 80 students over the next 5 years.
+The Division has been requesting funding for modernization of this 42 year old facility since January 1, 2010 and currently has \$8 million in identified IMR (see Appendix D, 7 Year IMR Summary).
+This school ranks highest in needs on the School Act Audit Report and VFA deferred maintenance.
+The existing portables are patched onto the main school and are the same age or older than the core building; they need to be replaced.
+This school's capacity is 98% utilized and projected to reach 100% in the 2020/21 school year.
+This is impacting the capacity of future growth of French Immersion which would add a minimum of 35 students over the next 5 years.

 École Dickinsfield is located on a tight site and will require careful planning to meet future growth.
+The Division has requested 16 accessible modulars, with a link including a washroom unit configured as a 2-storey modular project to replace 8 end of life poor condition portables.
+The new modulars would provide space to continue instruction while the modernization progressed and will add additional space to meet growth.
+The modernization will also bring the school up to standards with spaces for wrap around services, breakout rooms, and support services to meet the diverse needs of students.
+FMPSD currently serves students from 76 countries encompassing 84 languages.
 Not modernizing this facility will impact our highly successful French Immersion and English Language programming within École Dickinsfield and will cost more in the long term due to extensive maintenance and repair costs.

-As this facility ages, the district, with insufficient IMR funding, is concerned about our ability to maintain the facility and the relocation of students if there is a critical failure at the facility.
+As this facility ages, the Division, with insufficient IMR funding, is concerned about our ability to maintain the facility and the relocation of students if there is a critical failure at the facility.